ryancha1205/TodoList/README.md

 }
 ```

--Button function as fetch todos data from app Component
+- Button function as fetch todos data from app Component
--and add data of what I have typed, using text
+- and add data of what I have typed, using text
 ```
  <button onClick={()=>this.addTodo()}>
 ```